john-davies/mapter/README.md

 ### Edit Window

-Double clicking on any of the cells brings up the edit window:
+Double clicking on any of the cells or pressing Return on the highlighted cell brings up the edit window:

 ![Edit Window](/doc-images/edit.png)